ptabasso2/statsdexample/README.md

 ### _Run the tests_

-Open a new terminal window and run the following command **multiple times**:
+Open a new terminal window and run the following command:

 ```
 COMP10619:Kafka pejman.tabassomi$ java -jar build/libs/statsdexample-1.0-SNAPSHOT.jar